Dead Peer Dedection

 Dead Peer Detection (DPD) ( IPsec DPD ) is a mechanism whereby a device will send a liveness check to its IKEv2 peer to check that the peer is functioning correctly.
 It is helpful in high-availability IPsec designs when multiple gateways are available to build VPN tunnels between endpoints.
 There needs to be a mechanism to detect remote peer failure.
 IPsec control plane protocol ( IKE ) is based on a connectionless protocol called User Datagram Protocol ( UDP ).

-As a result, there is no way for IKE and IPsec to identify the loss of remote peers.
+As a result, IKE and IPsec cannot identify the loss of remote peers.
 IKE does not have a built-in mechanism to detect the availability of remote endpoints.
-As a result, upon remote-end failure, previously established IKE and IPsec Security Associations ( SA ) remain active until their lifetime expires.
+Upon remote-end failure, previously established IKE and IPsec Security Associations ( SA ) remain active until their lifetime expires.

 In addition, the lack of peer loss detection may result in network “black holes” as traffic continues to forward until SAs are torn down.